sidpethe/Detectron/README.md

 ## Related Repositories

+This section contains links to some of the other repositories that may be useful in implementing Mask RCNN for use with KITTI and V-KITTI datasets.
-[detectronHelperScripts](https://github.com/sidpethe/detectronHelperScripts.git) : Scripts for running Mask RCNN with detectron.
+1. [detectronHelperScripts](https://github.com/sidpethe/detectronHelperScripts.git) : Scripts for running Mask RCNN with detectron.
-[vkittiToKitti](https://github.com/sidpethe/vkittiToKitti.git): Converting the vkitti ground truth to kitti compatible ground truth.
+2. [vkittiToKitti](https://github.com/sidpethe/vkittiToKitti.git): Converting the vkitti ground truth to kitti compatible ground truth.

 ## Acknowledgements
 A big thank you to everyone at FAIR for their amazing work with Mask RCNN and Detectron in general.